Last updated: May 2026

 Late forecasting only works when production and delivery are fast enough to support it.
 Direct fulfillment creates this foundation by reducing total supply chain time.

-Goods travel from factory to customer in as little as 6 to 9 days on select lanes and SKUs.
+Air first routing: Goods travel from factory to customer in five to eight days on most lanes.

 Agile systems rely on a compact set of tools that turn real data into clear action.